Axhk97m/MADA-PL/README.md

 ![MADA](/Notebooks/MADA_Feature_representation.png)

 ## Contributors
-This project is part of a 2021 Deep Learning Class project (at Boston University CS523).
+This project is part of a 2021 Artificial Intelligence Class project (at Boston University CS664).
-The code has been realized by Marvin Martin (marvtin@bu.edu) and Anirudh Mandahr (anirudh1@bu.edu).
+The code has been realized by Anirudh Mandahr (anirudh1@bu.edu) and Marvin Martin (marvtin@bu.edu).
-We also thanks our Professor Peter Chin and Teacher Assistant Andrew Wood for supervising our work.